-The Theatre undergraduate major is offered in the Department of Communication and the Arts within the College of Arts and Sciences.
+The Theatre undergraduate major is offered in the Department of English and Communication Arts within the College of Arts and Sciences.
+The Department offers two distinct degree programs in Theatre: A BA in Theatre and a BFA in Acting.

 It is the primary mission of the undergraduate Theatre program to integrate a Christian worldview with excellence in traditional scholarship and artistic creativity in order to educate and train students of character willing and able to challenge the culture of their own generation and serve the world in the many ways the Lord leads.